Fit for Professional Practice Checklist

 Principles of Infection Prevention and Control module

-The online infection prevention and control modules are one of several strategies undertaken by the Commission to assist health care workers identify evidence based practices to prevent HAIs.
+The Principles of Infection Prevention and Control module is one of several strategies undertaken by the Commission to assist health care workers to understand the importance of infection prevention and control and their individual contribution to preventing the spread of infection.
 The Commission was established by the Australian, State and Territory Governments to develop a national strategic framework and associated work program that guide its efforts in improving safety and quality across the health care system in Australia.

 Griffith University Student Undertaking